How to Start a Self-Catering Business

-Being you own boss is a highly personal choice that shouldn’t be made in haste.
+Being your own boss is a highly personal choice that shouldn’t be made in haste.

 Study the Competition

 The next step toward starting a self-catering business is to know your competition.
-Just like if you were getting ready toopen a new restaurant, you need to know the menu and prices of other caterers in your area.
+Just like if you were getting ready to open a new restaurant, you need to know the menu and prices of other caterers in your area.
 This will help you plan your own menu and keep you from pricing yourself out of business before you even get started.
-Read more about how to price a menu.

 Write a Self Catering Menu

-A catering menu-can be as simple as finger rolls and potato chips or as elaborate as caviar and truffles.
+A catering menu can be as simple as finger rolls and potato chips or as elaborate as caviar and truffles.
 Much like a restaurant menu, a catering menu should offer a mix of old favorites (cheese and crackers never go out of style) and signature dishes that set you apart from your competition.
 If you are going into the catering business, it’s probably because you are a good cook (right?).
 So, now is the time to let our favorite dishes shine.
-Read more about how to write a menu.

 Choose a Name for Your Self-Catering Business

-Like selecting a restaurant name , choosing a name for your catering company can reflect your food, location or be a play on words, such as On the Go Catering.
+Like selecting a restaurant name, choosing a name for your catering company can reflect your food, location or be a play on words, such as On the Go Catering.
 If you choose to name your self-catering business to reflect a certain type of cuisine, such as Marie’s Fine Italian Catering be careful it doesn’t limit your clientele.
 What if Marie offers non-Italian food, along with her fine pasta and sauce?
 People wouldn’t automatically assume that she also makes finger rolls and chicken pot pie.
-Read more about choosing a the right name for your small food business.

 Incorporate Your Self-Catering Business